8 min read

 What I wanted was simple: a system tray icon that toggles my lights with one click.
 No app window.
 No waiting.
 Just click → lights on.
 Click → lights off.

-I'd been wanting to test Claude's new model, Opus 4.5, on a real project.
-This seemed like a good one.
-Reverse engineering is tedious, requires context-switching between tools, and benefits from having someone who can just write the boilerplate code while I focus on the problem.
+So I asked Claude to help me figure it out.
+I had Opus 4.5 loaded up in Cursor and was looking for a real project to try it on.
+This seemed like a good one: reverse engineering is tedious, requires constant context-switching between tools, and benefits from someone who can write the boilerplate while I focus on the actual problem.

-My first message was pretty vague:
+My first message was vague on purpose:

 Can you help me reverse engineer how an app on my PC works?
 It's called Neewer Control Center.exe and it controls my lights using a 2.4GHz dongle plugged into my PC via USB.
 There's a button in the UI that lets me turn on/off all my devices and I want to figure out how to do that programmatically.
 Maybe we use wireshark or a debugger?
 Can you attach to the running process?

-Claude suggested we start by looking at the Neewer installation folder.
+Claude suggested we start by looking at the installation folder.
 Poking around, we found some interesting DLLs:

 C:\Neewer Control Center\Neewer\